-The boreal forest, which circles the globe’s northern regions, is of tremendous importance to all our health and well-being.
+The boreal forest, which circles the globe’s northern regions, is of tremendous importance to every earthling's health and well-being.
 It is the Earth’s greatest source of freshwater and the largest terrestrial storehouse of carbon.
 The boreal region plays a crucial role in regulating our climate and cleaning the air we breathe.
 Given these benefits, it is no surprise the United Nations is considering the Heart of the Boreal for World Heritage site status.

 Five First Nations in Manitoba and Ontario have nominated their traditional territories in the Heart of the Boreal for a UN World Heritage Site, for both its natural and cultural significance.
 The Pimachiowin Aki World Heritage Project is led by Poplar River, Little Grand Rapids, Pauingassi, Bloodvein and Pikangikum First Nations, and will protect 4.3 million hectares of their lands and waters from industrial development.

 View Heart of the Boreal in a larger map

 Your much appreciated donation keeps this work going!

 Get in on the action and make a difference!